jamesshore/ergotest/docs/test_api.md

 export default describe(() => {

   beforeAll(() => {
-    // runs one time before any tests run
+    // runs one time before any tests in this describe block run });
-  });

   afterAll(() => {
-    // runs one time after all tests run
+    // runs one time after all tests in this describe block run });
-  });

   beforeEach(() => {
-    // runs before each test runs
+    // runs before each test in this describe block runs });
-  });

   afterEach(() => {
-    // runs after each test runs
+    // runs after each test in this describe block runs });
-  });

   describe("scenario 1", () => {